aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bamidbar/parashat-balaq-color-coded-according-to-its-narrative-layers.html.md

 The 'H' layer is absent from this parashah.

-Parashat Balaq (Numbers 22:2-25:9) in the annual Torah reading cycle is the eighth parashah in Sefer Bamidbar.
+Parashat Balaq (Numbers 22:2-25:9) in the annual Torah reading cycle is the seventh parashah in Sefer Bamidbar.
 It is preceded by parashat <a href="https://opensiddur.org/readings-and-sourcetexts/weekly-torah-readings/annual-cycle/sefer-bamidbar/parashat-huqat/parashat-huqat-color-coded-according-to-its-narrative-layers/">Ḥuqat</a> (Numbers 19:1-22:1).
 Parashat Pinḥas (Numbers 25:10-30:1) follows it.
 </div>

 <table style="margin-left: auto;margin-right: auto;" class="draggable">